oauth-wg/oauth-selective-disclosure-jwt/main.md

 ### `sd_digests` Claim (Digests of Selectively Disclosable Claims)

-An SD-JWT MUST include hash digests of the salted claim values that are included by the issuer under the property `sd_digests`.
+An SD-JWT MUST include hash digests over the random values and the claim values that are included by the issuer under the property `sd_digests`.

-The issuer MUST choose a unique and cryptographically random salt value for each claim value.
-Each salt value
+The issuer MUST choose a unique and cryptographically random value for each claim value.
+Each random value
 SHOULD contain at least 128 bits of pseudorandom data, making it hard for an attacker to guess.
-The salt value MUST then be encoded as a string.
-It is RECOMMENDED to base64url-encode the salt value.
+The random value MUST then be encoded as a string.
+It is RECOMMENDED to base64url-encode the random value.

 The issuer MUST build the digests by hashing over a JSON literal according to [@!RFC8259] that is formed by
 JSON-encoding an object with the following contents:

- * REQUIRED with the key `s`: the salt value,
+ * REQUIRED with the key `s`: the random value,
  * REQUIRED with the key `v`: the claim value (either a string or a more complex object, e.g., for the [@OIDC] `address` claim),
  * OPTIONAL, with the key `n`: the claim name (if claim name blinding is to be used for this claim).